Niwalker MM18JR 10000lm In-depth review, Pros and Cons

 Specials | SMO and OP reflectors |

 The MM18JR flashlight utilizes 4 x 18650 Li-Ion batteries as its power source.
-The MM18JR has a battery indicator.
-A battery indicator is a feature that provides information about the remaining power level of the flashlight's battery.
-It helps users monitor the battery status and estimate how much runtime they have left before the battery needs to be recharged or replaced.
+The battery indicator helps users check the battery status.
+It also estimates how much runtime they have left before recharging the battery.
 The MM18JR doesn't have charger port.
-A charger port is a designated connection point or interface where you can plug in a charger to recharge the flashlight's battery.
+LVP (Low Voltage Protection) is designed to protect the battery.
+It stops over-discharging, which can reduce battery life or cause permanent damage.

 Accessories